Signed tropicalization of polar cones: Introduction

-The present paper is motivated by a wish to develop a useful and fully functional analogue of optimization theory over tropical semiring, which is the set of real numbers with adjoined $-\infty$, equipped with the operations of ``addition'' being the maximum of two numbers and ``multiplication'' being the ordinary addition.
-Since any real number exceeds $-\infty$, all real numbers are ``positive'' in the tropical sense, while the classical matrix cones and classical duality (in particular, polars) make essential use of subtraction and negative numbers.
-Although much of tropical linear algebra, tropical convexity and their applications avoid the use of subtraction (see, for example, \cite{Zimm77,litvinov00,DS04,cgq02,BSS07}, and the monographs \cite{But,HOW,JosBook}) and although one cannot have genuine tropical subtraction as in classical rings or in fields, the idea to introduce tropical signed numbers is fruitful and it goes back to~\cite{maxplus90b}, where the symmetrized extension of tropical semiring was introduced.
-Some problems of linear algebra were subsequently studied over tropical signed numbers in~\cite{BCOQ,guterman,AGGuterman2014Cramer}.
-Signed tropical numbers also arose in Viro's patchworking method, to construct parametric families of real algebraic curves, see~\cite{itenberg_viro}.
-More recent approaches to signed tropicalizations involve hyperfields~\cite{Viro11, Lorsch22,Jell2020,gunn}, or semiring systems~\cite{AGRowen}.
-In particular, it is shown in the latter reference that the semiring of signed tropical numbers coincides with the semiring canonically associated to the tropical real hyperfield of~\cite{Viro11,Jell2020}.
+The present paper is motivated by a wish to develop a useful and fully functional analogue of optimization theory over the tropical semifield, which is the set of real numbers with adjoined $-\infty$, equipped with the operations of ``addition'' being the maximum of two numbers and ``multiplication'' being the ordinary addition.
+Since any real number exceeds $-\infty$, all real numbers are ``positive'' in the tropical sense, which entails that there is no tropical analogue of subtraction.